 [Also Read: What are the Best Online Colleges? ]

-Registrations can be canceled 10 days in prior to the meeting, where only $50 will be retained.
+Registrations can be canceled 10 days before bachelor’s the meeting, where only $50 will be retained.
 For cancellation made within 9 days of the scheduled workshop, no refund is made.

 How to become an ABHES evaluator?